Skip to main content

 • Billing: An itemized invoice is sent to the customer for payment.

 • Revenue Recognition: Once payment has been received, revenue must be recognized and recorded to stay GAAP compliant.
-Finance teams may need advanced FinOps tools to recognize complex and recurring revenue streams that are common in SaaS.
+Finance teams may need advanced FinOps tools to recognize complex and recurring revenue streams that are common in software-as-a-service.

 • Renewals: Revenue generated through customer renewals must be processed, and the renewal must be logged.